-- A wonderful shape and an abundance of branches – great for hanging lots of decorations
+- A wonderful shape with an abundance of branches that are great for hanging lots of decorations

-- Being a little sharp and spiky to touch
+- A little sharp and spiky to touch

-- It’s best to buy your Norway spruce nearer to Christmas, as it can lose its needles quite quickly once brought indoors.
-To help your spruce retain its needles for longer, keep it away from the radiator and ensure its watered every day
+Top tip: It’s best to buy your Norway spruce nearer to Christmas, as it can lose its needles quite quickly once brought indoors.
+To help your spruce retain its needles for longer, keep it away from the radiator and ensure it's watered every day.

-- Having soft foliage and an even shape – making it a joy to decorate
+- An even shape with soft foliage, making it a joy to decorate

-- Glossy, dark green needles that have a whitish/light blue underside
+- Glossy, dark green needles that have a whitish and light blue underside

 - Strong branches, which are great for hanging those big glass decorations

-The lodgepole pine looks best in a big space with high ceilings – it’s known for:
+The lodgepole pine loves big spaces with high ceilings

-- Its bushy appearance and luscious long green needles
+- A bushy appearance and luscious long green needles

 - That wonderful pine scent

-Whichever Christmas tree you choose, make sure you're getting a high quality, sustainably grown product.
-Our trees provide:
+Whichever Christmas tree you choose, make sure you're getting a high quality product.
+Forestry England trees provide:

-- Altruism: The money raised from your Christmas tree helps us maintain the forests for wildlife, for you, and for future generations
+- Support: The money raised from your Christmas tree helps us maintain the forests for people, wildlife and timber.